GSC International President; GSC Founder, Executive Director

 Prior to forming Global Service Corps (GSC), Rick had experience as a high school teacher, a Navy Officer, a print advertising account representative, a nonprofit administrator, and an adult holistic educator and leadership trainer.
-Rick’s graduate studies were part of the Human and Organization Development PhD program at The Fielding Graduated University in Santa Barbara, California.
+Rick’s graduate studies were part of the Human and Organization Development PhD program at The Fielding Graduate University in Santa Barbara, California.
 At Fielding, Rick became interested in global studies, particularly in the area of sustainable development, and discovered that there were few educational programs available for adults to gain firsthand experience in the field of international development.
-With the assistance of a small startup grant from Fielding, he began the development of a program of short-term, “mini Peace Corps” types of experiences to provide Fielding students and others international grass roots exposure to global issues.
+With the assistance of a small startup grant from Fielding, he began the development of a program of short-term, “mini-Peace Corps” types of experiences to provide Fielding students and others international grass roots exposure to global issues.
 The concept soon expanded to include participation of adults from all walks of life interested in this kind of experience.
-Rick continued developing the GSC program part time while completing his studies, and finished his Masters degree in Organization Development in August of 1994.
-With the indefinite shutdown of GSC due to Covid in March, 2020, Rick has been applying GSC lessons learned to the CoGenerations Project and the Ukraine Refugee Support Service-Learning Program.
+Rick continued developing the GSC program part time while completing his studies and finished his master’s degree in Organization Development in August of 1994.
+With the pause of GSC programs due to Covid in March 2020, Rick has been applying GSC lessons learned to the CoGenerations Project and the Ukraine Refugee Support Service-Learning Program.

 GSC International Secretary/Treasurer; GSC Associate Director, Administration & Cambodia Program Director